bernardoVale/python-for-devops/markdown.md

 1. `PYTHONPATH` (a list of directory names, with the same syntax as the shell variable PATH).
 1. The installation-dependent default

+???
+Move fib file to a custom directory and update pythonpath variable

 ---
 # Python Packages